 - 500 yards: 2076, 1341, -39.3, 17.3

 When it comes to large game, the 150 grain load is the classic choice for the .270.
-Minimum recommended energy for elk is 1500 ft-lbs., and the 150 grain delivers this at 415 yards.
+The minimum recommended energy for elk is 1500 ft-lbs., and the 150 grain delivers this at 415 yards.
 MPBR is 285 yards on a 242 yard zero.
 Trajectory and drift are close to a 180 grain .30-06, but the .270’s greater SD means it should penetrate deeper.
-The 200 yard zero figures look like this.
+The 200-yard zero figures look like this.

 - Muzzle: 2850, 2705, 0, 0

 - 100 yards: 2665, 2366, +1.71, 0.67

 The Final Word

 The .270 is an honest cartridge.
 It just does what it says without fuss or bother.
 It shoots flatter than a .30-06 and hits almost as hard.
 All with five foot-pounds less recoil, on average, than its bigger brother.
 The latest low-drag, long-range bullets will extend this classic’s performance envelope into magnum territory, again with lower recoil.
 It will drop any North American game animal, except perhaps the big bears and bison, and Jack O’Connor loved it for the African plains game.

 There are many cartridges these days that will outdo the .270 Winchester, but they beat up the shooter and ammunition is often expensive and scarce.

 The .270 is James Bond in a brass suit—smooth, sophisticated, pinpoint accurate, and deadly.
 It’s everything a hunter needs in a rifle cartridge and nothing they don’t.
 No wonder it is so popular and loved around the world.